Vince Guaraldi with the San Francisco Boys Chorus: Recording

 Following the festival, Guaraldi began recording additional tracks for what would become Vince Guaraldi with the San Francisco Boys Chorus at San Francisco's Coast Recorders studio.
-He made the conscious decision to evenly divide the album's content between traditional jazz trio arrangements and collaborations with the Boys Chorus.
+He decided to evenly divide the album's content between traditional jazz trio arrangements and collaborations with the Boys Chorus.
 Guaraldi took full control of the production process, overseeing every detail of the sessions, from arranging to directing.
-His jazz trio, featuring Eddie Duran on guitar, Kelly Bryan and Roland Haynes on bass, and John Rae on drums, recorded four instrumental tracks, including the melancholic cover of "Eleanor Rigby" and two tracks from Guaraldi's previous collaboration with Lee Mendelson.
+His jazz trio, with Eddie Duran on guitar, Kelly Bryan and Roland Haynes on bass, and John Rae on drums, recorded four instrumental tracks, including the melancholic cover of "Eleanor Rigby" and two tracks from Guaraldi's previous collaboration with Lee Mendelson.

 The Boys Chorus contributed to four additional tracks, with Tom Beeson on bass and Lee Charlton on drums.
 Their performance on Bob Dylan's "Blowin' in the Wind" involved singing the lyrics, while their participation on other tracks provided vocal shading, echoing key phrases and adding atmospheric layers to the compositions.
 The blend of jazz and choral arrangements required careful orchestration, posing both artistic and technical challenges.

-The recording process proved to be a complex and, at times, frustrating endeavor.
-According to Steve Rubardt, a former member of the Boys Chorus, the sessions were marred by delays and technical difficulties, partly stemming from Guaraldi's limited experience directing such a large and diverse group.
+The recording process was a complex and, at times, frustrating endeavor.
+According to former chorister Steve Rubardt, the sessions were marred by delays and technical difficulties, partly stemming from Guaraldi's limited experience directing such a large and diverse group.
 Additionally, the balance between the jazz trio and the chorus required meticulous attention, which often slowed progress.

 Guaraldi also faced financial constraints in producing the album, leading him to make the pragmatic decision to release the album in mono format as a cost-saving measure, despite the music industry's broader transition to stereo recording.

 Release

-Vince Guaraldi with the San Francisco Boys Chorus was eventually released on D&D Records.
+D&D Records released Vince Guaraldi with the San Francisco Boys Chorus in December 1967.
 However, the album encountered significant challenges in reaching a wider audience.
 Distribution limitations, coupled with minimal promotional support, hindered its commercial success.
 The album's hybrid nature, blending jazz with choral arrangements, also proved difficult for some listeners to embrace.
-Though it attracted some local attention, the album failed to achieve substantial commercial traction, and Guaraldi's independent label, D&D Records, did not release further albums.
+Though it attracted some local attention, the album failed to achieve substantial commercial traction, and D&D did not release further albums.